I think many of us get into a routine when it comes to going to…

-We finally settled on the hike up Fairview Mountain.
+We finally settled on the hike to the summit of Fairview Mountain.
 It looks over Lake Louise and delivers grand in-your-face mountain views.
 But before we got to that decision we went through numerous other options.

-It’s only a 10.6 kilometre return hike up Fairview Mountain – but its steep most of the way with 1,014 metres (3,326 feet) of elevation gain.
+It’s only a 10.6 km return hike up – but its steep most of the way with 1,014 m (3,326 feet) of elevation gain.
 You’ll find the well-signed trailhead near the canoe rental facility on Lake Louise.

 It’s steady climbing all the way to the summit – with the last 30 minutes completely in snow.
 Stop every so often and savour your surroundings.
 They are truly magnificent.
 Once at the summit, revel in the views – and stay well back from the edge.